socialdrones/designreview/prospectuses/2015_Obaid_Environment.md

-# A Drone Agent to Support a Clean Environment Mohammad
+# A Drone Agent to Support a Clean Environment

 *by Mohammad Obaid, Omar Mubin, Christina Anne Basedow, A. Ayça Ünlüer, Matz Johansson Bergström, Morten Fjeld* - [10.1145/2814940.2814947](https://doi.org/10.1145/2814940.2814947)